How Long Do Poppers Effects Last?

 • Increased intraocular pressure, or pressure behind the eyes

 Poppers are also vasodilators, meaning they dilate the blood vessels.
 As a result, when someone uses poppers, their blood pressure drops rapidly, leading to lightheadedness and sometimes brief loss of consciousness and strength (syncope).
 While this is happening, the heart speeds up, a condition known as tachycardia.
-Additionally, another side effect of poppers is relaxation of the anal sphincter, which is why the drug is also used to facilitate anal sex.
+Another side effect of poppers is the relaxation of the anal sphincter, which is why the drug is also used to facilitate anal sex.
+Additionally, when using this drug, the possibility of a poppers overdose always remains present.

 Although the high that poppers produce is short-lived, these drugs can produce some unwanted consequences in the long run.
 Popper’s long-term effects include: